-Welcome to the 13th season of the Len Ziehm on Golf website.
-The last few years have all been big ones, for one reason or another.
+Welcome to the 17th season of the Len Ziehm on Golf website.
+The last few years have all been big ones, for one reason or another and this year is no exception.

 In 2019 I was also honored with three Outstanding Achiever Awards — in Feature Writing, Competition Writing and Opinion/Editorial Writing but the highlight of the year came when I was inducted into the Illinois Golf Hall of Fame.
 The induction ceremony was held at The Glen Club, in Glenview, Ill.